can you put seeds straight into soil

 Can you put seeds straight into soil?

-For successful direct seeding (putting seeds straight into soil), the seeds need to be at the right temperature, have ample moisture, have access to air, and sometimes, certain lighting conditions.
+For successful direct seeding, the seeds need to be in a certain temperature range, have ample moisture, have access to air, and sometimes, certain lighting conditions.
 For most plants, this means waiting until the soil warms up in the spring before planting.
 The seeds are more likely to sprout if the soil is loose, fine-textured, and free from weeds and other plant debris.

 Can you put seeds straight into soil?